chungsam/frontend-nanodegree-mobile-portfolio/README.md

 * Simplified calculation of widths for pizza size slider by using CSS classes instead of JavaScript.
   * Got rid of in-line styling of width and height in randomPizzaContainer divs
   * Removed complicated JS function to calculate width, instead revised document.QuerySelectorAll to add the correct pizza size classes based on pizza size slider value
+* Used cached query results for .randomPizzaContainers
+* Used screen.height to determine number of background sliding pizzas to create

 README from original Udacity repo below.